abhilashshakti/text2story-generator/README.md

 4. **Customize**: Adjust font size, color, and duration
 5. **Generate**: Click "Generate Story" to create your Instagram story
 6. **Download**: Download the generated MP4 file

+### Download Workflow

+1. **Story Generation**: After successful generation, you'll see a download notification
+2. **Auto-Download**: If enabled, the file will automatically download to your device
+3. **Manual Download**: Click "Download Now" in the notification or use the "Recent Stories" panel
+4. **File Management**: All generated stories are listed in the "Recent Stories" section
+5. **Preferences**: Configure auto-download and notification settings in the Status & Settings panel

 ### Google Sheets Integration